stevana/coverage-guided-pbt/README-unprocessed.md

 ### Before 2015

 Fuzzing has an interesting origin.
-It was a class [project](http://pages.cs.wisc.edu/~bart/fuzz/CS736-Projects-f1988.pdf) in an advanced operating systems course taught by Barton Miller at the University of Wisconsin in 1988.
+It started as a class [project](http://pages.cs.wisc.edu/~bart/fuzz/CS736-Projects-f1988.pdf) in an advanced operating systems course taught by Barton Miller at the University of Wisconsin in 1988.